 Linux is a free and open-source operating system.
 Windows, on the other hand, is commercial software.
 To use it, you must pay a license fee.
 Choose Linux if you want the cheapest dedicated server option.
-Although Windows-based dedicated servers costs more, some people choose Windows because they're familiar with the environment or prefer to use Windows software.
+Although Windows-based dedicated servers cost more, some people choose Windows because they’re familiar with the environment or prefer to use Windows software.
 Hivelocity is able to provide most any version of Windows to its customers for a nominal monthly fee eliminating any need to purchase software from Microsoft outright.
 Both operating systems have their supporters and detractors so it is a matter of taste and skill sets that determine the right OS for you.

 Metered vs. Unmetered Bandwidth

 Solid-State Drive vs. Traditional Hard Drive

 The primary storage device in a dedicated server may be a solid-state drive (SSD) or a traditional spinning disk hard drive (HDD).
 Choosing a solid-state drive will increase the speed of your server’s storage subsystem and improve performance for all of your users.
 Solid State Drives have no moving parts which also improves their reliability.
 Hivelocity achieved a failure rate of less than 1% on its SSDs last year.
 An SSD will likely increase your dedicated servers’ price tag, though, because solid-state drives cost more than hard drives for an equivalent amount of storage.

 Over the years the price of solid-state drives has come down, making them a much more affordable component to dedicated servers.
-Currently, all of Hivelocity’s new dedicated servers include an SSD with our base configuration with 15+ additional drive options available including the lastest NVMe or PCIe SSDs which offer up to 10X the speed of our standard data center grade SSDs.
+Currently, all of Hivelocity’s new dedicated servers include an SSD with our base configuration with 15+ additional drive options available including the latest NVMe or PCIe SSDs which offer up to 10X the speed of our standard data center grade SSDs.